 .csv files into your Data Warehouse and join them with other data sources.

 If you would rather automate the retrieval of data from one of your own sources, you can use the MBI

 Import API.
 Basically: if it is not in a database or a

 SaaS integration, the

 Import API function is your best bet.

-Using the API requires a bit of technical expertise - someone who is comfortable with writing and maintaining a small Ruby or PHP script will be more than qualified.
+Using the API requires a bit of technical expertise - someone who is comfortable with writing and maintaining a small Ruby or PHP script is more than qualified.

 Not seeing an integration you want?
-Some integrations have to be activated for them to be visible in your account.
+Some integrations must be activated for them to be visible in your account.
 If you are looking for something - for example, Facebook - but it is not listed, submit a support ticket.

 If you see an error status for an integration, do not panic - check out the Troubleshooting section for help.